Mittenbuhler/Mittenbuhler/README.md

 ## About this page
 There is not much that can be publically accessed, yet.
-However, if you are interested in neural networks, check out my implementation of one for handwritten digit recognition!
+However, if you are interested in neural networks, check out my implementation of one for handwritten digit recognition (in the repository "digit_recognition")!

 Feel free to contact me if you have any questions.